 Circular bakery, lab and vegetarian café

 Baking Lab, which also offers learning opportunities for young people, has won an award for its circular approach to fighting food waste.
-Join workshops to experiment and learn about fermenting, kneading and baking bread in brick ovens.
+Join workshops to experiment and learn about fermenting, kneading and baking bread in brick ovens or explore circular processes and healthy food.
 Then, taste the result in the vegetarian bakery café and visit the shop to buy the supplies you need to bake at home.